Rhodesian Brushstroke: South Africa

 During the late 1970s, South African pilots, technical personnel, and special forces frequently operated alongside the Rhodesian security forces.
 Due to the covert nature of their presence, they were forbidden from wearing their regulation uniforms and instead issued with Rhodesian battledress.
 South African units known to have received stocks of Rhodesian uniforms included 3 South African Infantry Battalion and 1 Parachute Battalion.
 South African special forces also wore Rhodesian battledress during raids in Mozambique during the Mozambican Civil War.
 This practice was largely discontinued following Zimbabwean independence in 1980.
 The Rhodesian battledress did continue to be issued to ex-Rhodesian service members serving with South African special forces units operating in Zimbabwe between 1981 and 1984.

 Non-State actors

 Pilfered Rhodesian fatigues occasionally turned up in the hands of the Zimbabwe People's Revolutionary Army (ZIPRA), which used it to impersonate members of the Rhodesian security forces.
-Prior to standardising its uniforms during the mid 1970s, the People's Armed Forces for the Liberation of Angola (FAPLA) also adopted Rhodesian battledress uniforms in limited quantities.
+Prior to standardising its uniforms during the mid-1970s, the People's Armed Forces for the Liberation of Angola (FAPLA) also adopted Rhodesian battledress uniforms in limited quantities.

 Trials

 While developing a new disruptive camouflage pattern in the 2000, the United States Marine Corps (USMC) evaluated Rhodesian Brushstroke as one of the three best military camouflage patterns previously developed, along with Canadian Pattern (CADPAT) and tigerstripe.
 None of the three patterns were adopted because the USMC desired a more distinctive design.
-In 2002, it adopted the MARPAT digital camouflage pattern, a re-coloured version of CADPAT.